PCOS Chinese Medical Protocols

 Damp-Heat and PCOS

 If Liver Qi Stagnation is allowed to worsen without proper treatment, the Liver will heat up and combine with the Internal Dampness creating Damp-Heat.
 PCOS with vaginal discharges that are yellow to orange, marked with blood, or have a strong odor would be indications of Damp-Heat.
 The goal is to clearing away the Liver stagnation and quench Liver fire while eliminating dampness.
-One may experience facial acnes and a feeling of breast distendion and tenderness, especially the week before menstruation.
+One may experience facial acnes and a feeling of breast distention and tenderness, especially the week before menstruation.
 Headaches, red eyes, and hypochondriac tenderness under the rib cage would be common.
 Her Tongue body would be red or have a reddish tip and sides with a thin and dry coating or thin and yellow coating The pulse would feel tense, thin and fast.
-Consider our organic Peaceful Warrior formula!

 Qi and Blood Stagnation and PCOS